danielissing/euler/benchmarking/5_percent/readme.md

 ## 4. Techniques Used to Increase Algorithmic Efficiency

-Not reaaly needed since we found a closed form $O(1)$ expression for $P(R,B)$.
+Not really needed since we found a closed form $O(1)$ expression for $P(R,B)$.
 Code uses log-Gamma evaluation for numerical stability.